 Not a member of the IN Beer Brigade?
 Select the IN Beer Brigade ticket package to get a membership AND an event ticket for only $10 more than the regular cost of an annual membership.
 New members will receive an email with info on how to get their member t-shirt and sticker a month before the festival.

 Finally, check out what your favorite breweries post on social media with #INBeerFest for timed specialty releases at their booths.

 What do I get with the IN Beer Brigade membership package?
 When will I get my T-shirt?

-New members through this package will be able to pick up their membership tee and sticker at the festival, and will receive the next members' beer and limited edition glassware from the South Central regional collaboration hosted by Upland and available in late 2018 at release parties at breweries across the state.
+New members through this package will receive an email a month before the festival with info on getting their members' tee and sticker, and will receive the next members' beer and limited edition glassware from the South Central regional collaboration hosted by Upland and available in late 2018 at release parties at breweries across the state.

 Do I need to print my ticket, or can I show it on my phone?

 Because technology-related issues such as glare on phones and internet connectivity can dramatically slow down entrance for all attendees, all tickets need to be printed for the event.
 We appreciate your understanding and cooperation.